Calculation of infrastructure in need of renewal

-City of Newcastle is bringing its method of calculating infrastructure in need of renewal in line with best practice to ensure ratepayers’ money is spent where it is needed most.
+Our method of calculating infrastructure in need of renewal is in line with best practice to ensure ratepayers’ money is spent where it is needed most.

 All NSW councils are required to estimate the total cost of bringing existing assets up to a satisfactory standard, however the methods for calculating this cost vary and the results are not audited by the Audit Office of NSW unlike other financial key performance ratios.